Negro league baseball

-The Negro leagues were United States professional baseball leagues comprising teams of African Americans.
+The Negro leagues were professional baseball leagues primarily in the United States comprising teams of African Americans.
 The term may be used broadly to include professional black teams outside the leagues and it may be used narrowly for the seven relatively successful leagues beginning in 1920 that are sometimes termed "Negro Major Leagues".

-In the late 19th century, the baseball color line developed in professional baseball, excluding African Americans from league play.
-The first league, the National Colored Base Ball League, was organized strictly as a minor league but failed in 1887 after only two weeks owing to low attendance.
-After several decades of mostly independent play by a variety of teams, in 1920 the first Negro National League was formed and ultimately seven major leagues existed at various times over the next thirty years.
-After integration, the quality of the Negro leagues slowly deteriorated and the Negro American League of 1951 is generally considered the last major league season.
-The last professional club, the Indianapolis Clowns, operated as a humorous sideshow rather than competitively from the mid-1960s to the 1980s.
+In the late 19th century, the baseball color line developed, excluding African Americans from play in major baseball leagues and affiliated minor leagues (collectively known as organized baseball).
+The first professional baseball league consisting of all-black teams, the National Colored Base Ball League, was organized strictly as a minor league but failed in 1887 after only two weeks owing to low attendance.
+After several decades of mostly independent play by a variety of teams, the first Negro National League was formed in 1920 by Rube Foster.
+Ultimately, seven Negro major leagues existed at various times over the next thirty years.
+After integration of organized baseball began in the late 1940s, the quality of the Negro leagues slowly deteriorated; the Negro American League's 1951 season is generally considered the last Negro league season, although the last professional club, the Indianapolis Clowns, operated as a humorous sideshow rather than competitively from the mid-1960s to the 1980s.

-In December 2020, Major League Baseball announced that based on recent decades of historical research, it was adding to the six historical "major league" designations it made in 1969.
-It classified the seven "major Negro leagues" as additional major leagues, thus recognizing statistics and approximately 3,400 players who played from 1920 to 1948.
+In December 2020, Major League Baseball announced that based on recent decades of historical research, it classified the seven "Negro major leagues" as additional major leagues, adding them to the six historical "major league" designations it made in 1969, thus recognizing statistics and approximately 3,400 players who played from 1920 to 1948.
+On May 28, 2024, Major League Baseball announced that it had integrated Negro league statistics into its records, which among other changes gives Josh Gibson the highest single-season major league batting average at .466 (1943) and the highest career batting average at .372.

 Etymology

-During the formative years of black baseball, the term "colored" was the accepted usage when referring to African-Americans.
+During the formative years of black baseball, the term "colored" was the established usage when referring to African-Americans.
 References to black baseball prior to the 1930s are usually to "colored" leagues or teams, such as the Southern League of Colored Base Ballists (1886), the National Colored Base Ball League (1887) and the Eastern Colored League (1923), among others.
-By the 20s or 30s, the term "Negro" came into use which led to references to "Negro" leagues or teams.
+By the 1920s or 1930s, the term "Negro" came into use which led to references to "Negro" leagues or teams.
 The black World Series was referred to as the Colored World Series from 1924 to 1927, and the Negro World Series from 1942 to 1948.

 The National Association for the Advancement of Colored People petitioned the public to recognize a capital "N" in negro as a matter of respect for black people.
 By 1930, essentially every major US outlet had adopted "Negro" as the accepted term for black people.
 By about 1970, the term "Negro" had fallen into disfavor, but by then the Negro leagues were mere historic artifacts.